 Sr. Associate Coalition Director

 Leah Denise Wyatt plans, facilitates, and leads strategic development for the Coalition, serving as a liaison to Coalition members and partners.
 Leah has over 18 years of experience in strategic learning and communication.
-Her work has focused on knowledge network design, collaboration, communication, and facilitating evidence-based dialogue and action planning.
+Her work has focused on knowledge network design, Collaboration involves the sharing of specific campaign components between vertical health programs and can be thought of as collaborative delivery or partial integration.
+Collabor, communication, and facilitating evidence-based dialogue and action planning.
 She comes to The Task Force after spending over five years with USAID serving as a Learning Advisor in Washington, DC and Kampala, Uganda.
 Previously, Leah led knowledge management at the University of North Carolina at Chapel Hill in service to a USAID-funded cooperative agreement.
 Leah holds a Master of Science degree in Information and Knowledge Strategy from Columbia University, and a Bachelor of Science degree in Journalism from the University of Oregon.

 Allison Snyder, MPH

 Allison Snyder is the project manager for the Coalition.
 In this role she provides support, management, and strategic planning and guidance for the program and the coalition.
 She joined the Coalition in 2020, after 4 years serving in a management and support role within The Task Force’s Neglected Tropical Diseases Support Center, the secretariat for the Coalition for Operational Research on Neglected Tropical Diseases (COR-NTD).
-Allison has broad domestic and global health and development experience, including 3 years as a Peace Corps Volunteer in Rwanda, leading health education initiatives, providing program design and implementation support and leading project and portfolio management.
+Allison has broad domestic and global health and development experience, including 3 years as a Peace Corps Volunteer in Rwanda, leading health education initiatives, providing program design and Implementation aims to develop strategies for available or new health interventions in order to improve access to, and the use of, these interventions by the populations in need. support and leading project and portfolio management.
 Allison holds a Bachelor of Science in International Affairs from Florida State University and a Master of Public Health from Emory University.